Welcome back to Wonderland.

 A sound financial system encourages mutually beneficial relationships by making explicit the underlying interdependence of the global economy.
 Trade grounded in a shared store of value induces peaceful coexistence by giving nations a vested stake in each others prosperity.
 As global productivity rises, prices will fall, reflecting the true prosperity of society rather than inciting senseless fear and hostility.
 The increase of knowledge and technology spurred by us sharing resources should naturally reduce political tension and rivalry.
 Friction is only introduced when the real fruit of our labour is shrouded by a false alarm.

 When money depreciates in value, people are incentivized to become more short-term oriented.
 Why would you save for the future when spending today is guaranteed to get you more?
 People always prefer present over deferred consumption unless you give them a good reason not to.
 In terms of the classic marshmallow test, inflation offers a child one marshmallow now or half one later, turning self-control into a disadvantage.
 With no motivation to delay gratification, people are sure to spend frivolously instead of saving for something better.
-Producers are likewise influenced to reduce the quality of their product rather than raise their prices, which will surely loose them customers.
+Producers are likewise influenced to reduce the quality of their product rather than raise their prices, which will surely lose them customers.
 Under the rule of fiat, instant returns and poor taste prevails as there is no impetus to invest in a better tomorrow.
 Art and architecture become crude, cheap constructions as notions of beauty and longevity regress to be nothing but relics of an ancient past.

 Only through the firm foundations of gold have great monuments and works of art been made historically possible.
 Renaissance painters and colossal cathedrals were all financed by wealthy families seeking to preserve their legacy.
 When savings appreciate